flow-project/flow/docs/source/tutorial.rst

 3.4 Controlling the Starting Positions of Vehicles
 --------------------------------------------------

-Cistar v0.1 supports the use of several positioning methods for closed network systems.
+flow v0.1 supports the use of several positioning methods for closed network systems.
 These methods include:

 -  a **uniform** distribution, in which all vehicles are placed